mistersingh179/nft_deals/pending.md

 # Must
-- static variables
-- withdrawl permissions
 - listerFee
+- deploy env

 # Auction Factory
 - get stats from auctionFactory and show on front end